-Brand owners normally maintain some level of ongoing brand research by their own marketing specialists.
-Often, however, they hire third party consultants or firms specializing in this kind of market research for actual customer contact and branding measurement.
-They use outsiders for this purpose because they know that third parties can be more objective than brand owners researching their own brands.
+Brand owners normally maintain some level of ongoing brand research by their marketing specialists.
+Often, however, they hire third-party consultants or firms specializing in this kind of market research for actual customer contact and branding measurement.
+They use outsiders for this purpose because they know that third parties can be more objective than brand owners researching their brands.

 Working with customers, for instance, outside researchers may not even tell customers which company sponsors the study.
-This practice is based on a belief that sponsor anonymity leads to more objective, unbiased customer responses.
+This practice stems from a belief that sponsor anonymity leads to more objective, unbiased customer responses.